latest nhpb_banner 1__compressed2

 Free government phone.

 A low income family or single person can get a free government cell phone in their state.
 Wireless and cable companies are required to provide devices to people so that the household will have some form of access to communication.
 All types of free phones are provided by the government benefit program known as Lifeline or Linkup, including the latest model smartphones or a landline too.
-Find how a low-income family or those on benefit programs will get a free cell phone from the government.
+Find how a low-income family or those on government benefit programs will get a free cell phone from the government.

-The assistance program is for low income families, seniors, disabled adults or even the unemployed.
-It is paid for using the fees that every household already pays on their phone bills each month.
+The assistance program is for low income families, with focus on seniors or disabled adults who often need a phone for emergency communications.
 Note that the main name of the free government phone program is Lifeline or Linkup, but it can be called different names in different states.
-The various telecommunication, cell phone or wireless companies may also refer to it by different names as well, but they will provide free cell phones, including Apple iPhones, Google Pixels or Samsung Galaxies.
+The various telecommunication, cell phone or wireless companies may also refer to it by different names as well, but they will provide free cell phones of the latest models including Apple iPhones, Google Pixels or Samsung Galaxies phones

-Reasons why low-income families can get a free phone
+Reasons why low-income families can get a free phone from Lifeline

 The fact is that many families struggle to purchase an expensive cell phone, even more so an Apple iPhone or Samsung.
 Or people with no money or income struggle to pay the deposits to start the service at their home.
 Or they can’t pay the monthly service, Internet or data bills, or struggle to pay for a landline.
 All these reasons are why the government helps the low-income get a free phone.
+Lifeline (or a state’s equivalent) is paid for using the fees that every household already pays on their phone bills each month.

 Many of the people who get a free phone from the government live on a fixed income.
-This includes a person on SSI disability or food stamps, or maybe a senior citizen living on a pension or social security payments.
+This includes a person on SSI disability or SNAP food stamps, or maybe a senior citizen living on a pension or social security payments.
 Or maybe the household is facing a short term crisis, such as the loss of a job.
 The up front as well as recurring savings from this government created phone plan can really add up.

-Phone companies give out free cell phones from the government program
+National phone companies give out free cell phones from the government program

 Not only may a free smartphone be given, but many wireless (or even cable companies) also help with connecting to the internet with free or affordable plans.
 As there are government programs for this as well.
 Locate free government internet service.